(click on the map above for “full screen” view, then click on it again for normal size)

-Age Requirements: Minimum age for ALL treks is 13 years old, unless noted (could be 14 years old).
+Age Requirements: The minimum age for treks is 13 years old, unless noted (could be 14 years old).
 Recommended rank of at least First Class for camping experience and basic skills.

 Medical Requirements: Each participant must present a BSA Annual Health form (valid through last day of trek).
 Parts A, B, & C must be filled out/approved by a physician.
 Please have your physician use the “National High Adventure Base” details listed in Part D that are most closely related to your trek.

 Adult Leadership Requirement: Each unit must provide at least one adult leader per trek.
 Certain treks may require the splitting of the group for overnight camping, so they will require at least 2 leaders for each sub-group.
 The Ma-Ka-Ja-Wan Trek Leader can act as the 2nd adult leader to meet this BSA “2 deep leadership” requirement, but only if needed.
 If you have any questions, contact the High AdventureTrek Coordinator or Volunteer Advisor.

 Backcountry Trek Leaders: We send a staff trek leader on each trek, excluding sailing and kayaking treks.
 The trek leader can count as 1 adult for a trek.